-- Participants will carry out the ski tour they planned the previous evening with the coaching and supervision from their instructors
+- Participants will carry out the ski/splitboard tour they planned the previous evening with the coaching and supervision from their instructors

-Join us for an additional day of backcountry skiing every Monday following our Intro to Backcountry Skiing course.
+Join us for an additional day of backcountry skiing and splitboarding every day following our Intro to Backcountry Skiing & Splitboarding course.
 Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to get out for another backcountry ski and put into practice all of the skills you’ve acquired.
 (Must be 18 years of age or older unless accompanied by a parent or guardian.)

 Meeting Time and Place

-The course begins Friday at 7:30pm at the Yamnuska office.
+The course begins on Day 1 at 6:30 pm at the Yamnuska office.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.

 Guides and Group Size

-Participants are responsible for their own transport to Canmore, Alberta which is a one hour (100km) drive west from Calgary.
-Guest’s are responsible for their own transportation during the program.
+Participants are responsible for their own transport to Canmore, Alberta which is a one-hour (100km) drive west of Calgary.
+Guests are responsible for their own transportation during the program.

 Accommodation and Meals

 Accommodation in Canmore is not included.
-A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
+A variety of accommodation options exist in both Canmore and Banff.
+We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 Equipment and Clothing

-The equipment and clothing you bring will have a big impact upon the quality of your experience.
-Please be sure to bring all items listed.
+The equipment and clothing you bring will have a big impact on the quality of your experience.
+Please be sure to bring all the items listed.
 If you are unsure about anything please don’t hesitate to call and ask us!

-There are two backcountry ski systems you can use: System 1: Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
-We recommend this system to anyone with a background of downhill skiing who is not already an advanced telemark skier.
-System 2: Telemark skis.
-These should only be used for this program if you are at least an advanced-intermediate telemark skier with some backcountry experience.
-This system is more difficult and less forgiving than the other.
+Alpine Touring skis are essentially downhill skis with a special touring binding that allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
+We recommend this system to anyone with a background in downhill skiing.

 You need to bring:

-- Skis with alpine touring bindings We recommend a short (160 – 185cm) wide ski designed for powder.
-Please see note under rental information if you are renting ski equipment.
+- Skis with alpine touring bindings or Splitboard We recommend a short (160 – 185cm) wide ski designed for powder.
+Please see the note under rental information if you are renting ski equipment.

 - Climbing skins ‘Stick-on type’